pubnub/pubnub-mcp-server/resources/sdk_docs/rust_access-manager.md

 ```

-#### Grant an authorized client read access to multiple channels using RegEx
+Grant an authorized client read access to multiple channels using RegEx:

-The code below grants my-authorized-user_id read access to all channels that match the channel-[A-Za-z0-9] RegEx pattern.

 ```
 1